didiersmith/steve/chapters/default-provisions.md

 "What?"

 "They're barely reproducing anymore.
 Birth rates are below replacement.
-The population will collapse within a few generations."
+The population will start collapsing any day now."

 Steve laughed.
 Relief flooded his body, now that he knew Gabe was just messing with him.
 "You almost got me," he smiled.
 "But those monkeys will never stop reproducing.
 It's too deep in their genes."